 Chicago LPN Schools

-- College of DuPage has an LPN program, and graduates receive an LPN certificate.
+- College of DuPage has an associate degree program, and graduates receive an Associate Degree of Nursing.
 This school is about 26 miles from downtown.

-- Morton College, 11 miles from the city center, has an LPN certificate program.
+- Morton College, 11 miles from the city center, has an Associate in Applied Science in Nursing program.

 - City Colleges of Chicago - Wilbur Wright College offers an advanced LPN certificate program.
 It, too, is about 11 miles from downtown.